WuProver/MonomialOrderedPolynomial/README.md

 # MonomialOrderedPolynomial
 This library provides a formally verified data structure for efficient polynomial identity testing via kernel reduction in Lean 4.
 By leveraging strictly ordered data structures, it ensures reliable in-kernel computation and verification of polynomial operations.
 Although primarily optimized for polynomial identity testing, the library also supports a wide range of fundamental operations, including computing degrees, extracting coefficients, performing evaluations, and handling expansions of both univariate and multivariate polynomials across diverse contexts.

-One of the goals of this project is helping with proving properties about Gröbner basis on concrete polynomials.
-For the main Gröbner basis formalization project, see: [WuProver/groebner_proj](https://github.com/WuProver/groebner_proj)

-This project is still work in process.
-We are working to complete this promptly.
+This project develops tools that help with the computation and formal verification of Gröbner bases of polynomial ideals.
+In addition, it supports other fundamental polynomial operations, including greatest common divisors, factorization, and solving polynomial systems.
+For the main Gröbner basis formalization effort, see: [WuProver/groebner_proj](https://github.com/WuProver/groebner_proj).
+This work is still in progress and under active development.

 ## Introduction